 UEFA has called on all leagues to adopt a harmonised transfer deadline day of Monday, Oct.
 5, with the date for squad registrations for the Champions League and Europa League set for Oct.
 6. This follows the usual process of a transfer deadline around two weeks before the Champions League begins.
 The 2020-21 group stage will start on Tuesday, Oct.
 20.

-England, Italy, Germany and Spain have already announced the window would close on Oct.
-5, and France should follow suit.
+England, Italy, Germany, Spain and France have already announced the window would close on Oct.
+5.

 The Bundesliga fully utilised the 12 weeks by opening for one day on July 1, and re-opening on July 15 for another 11 weeks and 6 days to the deadline of Oct.
 5.